 There is no limit to the number of credit applications you can make, but not all of them will be accepted.

 The more you apply for credit, the more this pushes your score down.
-Every credit application leaves a footprint and when you are wondering later – what affects my credit rating?
+Every credit application leaves a footprint, and later you wonder – what affects my credit rating?
 It may just be those several credit cards or store cards you have recently applied for.

 For other credit products like insurance, soft searches will take place that will not affect your score.
 Even some mortgage lenders only do soft searches when considering you.